 2. Food intolerance testing: Intolerance to certain foods or ingredients can cause low-grade reactions in the body.
 Over time the reaction builds into systemic inflammation throughout the body.
 You could experience join inflammation, hormonal issues, arthritis, ADHD and autism in children, eczema, and fibromyalgia.

 3. Functional Liver Detoxification Profile (FLDP): The liver is a hard working organ, helping to remove unwanted chemicals from the body.
 The more quickly the body can clear the chemicals and toxins, the better its ability to remain healthy.
 The Liver Detoxification profile is a test which assesses the liver’s ability to detox the body.
 It tests different phases of liver absorption using samples of your saliva and urine.
 Symptoms of a sluggish liver include tiredness, cardiovascular issues, high cholesterol, mood swings nausea and even tired eyes.

-4. Iridology: By studying the iris, its colour and structure, we can gain a clearn picture of a persons constitution.
+4. Iridology: By studying the iris, its color and structure, we can gain a clearer picture of a person constitution.
 While the eye won’t show us a specific illness, it will point to the area which is of greatest concern.
 For example, it can tell us about blood/sugar composition, digestion, toxicity, and organ imbalance.

 5. Smaller tests:

 Tongue – Our tongues reveal a lot about the state of our digestive systems, acidity levels in the body, and our liver function.
 It can also reveal vitamin and mineral deficiencies.